 San Juan del Sur / Morgan's Rock

 Take the ferry back to San Jorge and head to your next destination at the Pacific Bay, San Juan del Sur.
 Once a quiet fishing village, San Juan del Sur has emerged into one of the country´s major beach destinations.
-Fortunately the town has maintained its charm and laid back atmosphere.
-San Juan del Sur is home to many hotels, restaurants, bars and clubs and offers great nightlife.
-The beaches are great for surfing almost year round; other activities include snorkeling, diving, sailing and whale-watching.
+Fortunately, the town has maintained its charm and laid-back atmosphere.
+San Juan del Sur is home to many hotels, restaurants, bars, and clubs and offers great nightlife.
+The beaches are great for surfing almost year-round; other activities include snorkeling, diving, sailing, and whale-watching.
 You can do a canopy tour just outside the town and enjoy nice views of the surrounding landscapes.
-Also the protected La Flor beach and wildlife reserve should not be left out of any itinerary, especially for those who are keen to see marine turtles.
+Also, the protected La Flor beach and wildlife reserve should not be left out of any itinerary, especially for those who are keen to see marine turtles.
 Twenty minutes north of San Juan del Sur, Morgan’s Rock Ecolodge sits on a crescent-shaped beach and is the perfect place to spend unscheduled time playing or relaxing.

 About Morgans Rock Ecolodge

-Situated on a 4,000-acre sector of protected Nicaraguan jungle, Morgan’s Rock Ecolodge boasts the finest amenities available in the region.
-From homegrown breakfasts picked directly from the hotel garden to walks along the miles of white-sand beaches surrounding the resort, you’ll certainly be hard pressed to forget the incredible sights, sounds, and tastes you’re treated to at Morgan’s Rock.
+Situated on a 4,000-acre sector of the protected Nicaraguan jungle, Morgan’s Rock Ecolodge boasts the finest amenities available in the region.
+From homegrown breakfasts picked directly from the hotel garden to walks along the miles of white-sand beaches surrounding the resort, you’ll certainly be hard-pressed to forget the incredible sights, sounds, and tastes you’re treated to at Morgan’s Rock.
 Guests are also invited to participate in the signature onsite experiences on offer ranging from surfing to fishing to hiking.

 San Juan del Sur / Morgan’s Rock